purpleHey/blog/_posts/2020-01-04-docker-compose.markdown

 If you use label's for the volumes in a service, you need to include those labels in a **volumes** stanza so docker knows to create those volumes before it spins up the various services.

 To spin up the services is as simple as `>docker-compose up`.

+Notes from the [Docker Mastery][docker-mastery] course section on Container lifetime.

 [docker-mastery]: https://www.udemy.com/course/docker-mastery